amberstarlight/website/src/now/index.md

 This is a [now page][1], which I'll update to give you an overview of what I'm doing _Now_.
 Inspired by [Derek Sivers](https://sive.rs/nowff)!

-## Work

-I'm a DevOps Engineer at <https://transformuk.com/>.
-That means I make the stuff that websites, applications, and other software runs on in _~the cloud~_, and how it gets built and deployed.

 ## Interests